frederic-perez/AmE-dictionary/data/idioms.md

 __there’s no such thing as a free lunch__ _prov_ :dart: (there is no free lunch, there ain’t no such thing as a free lunch) Nothing is ever really given away for free, so be wary of hidden charges, motives, or agendas. _Of course, once you’re signed up to the free program, you have to pay for all sorts of extra services to make it even worth using.
 There’s no such thing as a free lunch, after all._
 __thick and thin__ :four: Good and bad times. _Supporters ready to back them through thick and thin._ _Marriages that last through thick and thin._
 __thick skin__ :two::dart::hammer:
+__things that go bump in the night__ Frightful, deadly, and usually supernatural things or events that one imagines in the dark of night. _When I was a kid, I hated staying in my grandparents’ spooky old house because I was always kept awake by thoughts of ghosts, axe murderers, and other things that go bump in the night._
 __think aloud__ To verbalize one’s thoughts. _I’m just thinking aloud._
 __think back__ :two: To think about a past event or a past time.
 __think over__ To consider or ponder something; to reflect upon something.
 A noun or pronoun can be used between “think” and “over.” _Think it over, and let me know in the morning if you want the job._